-- Responsible for orientation and training of program staff. - Oversees Residential Managers - Acts as liaison with funding and regulatory agencies including Developmental Disabilities of Maine and New Hampshire. - Assists in preparation of annual budget for services Responsible for contract management decisions and procedures.
+- Responsible for orientation and training of program staff. - Oversees Residential Managers - Acts as liaison with funding and regulatory agencies including Developmental Disabilities of Maine and New Hampshire. - Assists in preparation of annual budget for services Responsible for contract management and compliance for all services reporting to the position.

-• Oversees consumer admission, intake, program management, transfer and discharge initiatives.
+• Oversees consumer admission, intake, program management, transfer and discharge decisions and procedures.

-• Works in collaboration with and supports the Executive Director on various projects and back up for the Executive Director in his/her absence.
+- Works in collaboration with and supports the Executive Director on various projects and - · initiatives. - Assists the Executive Director in matters relating to organizational operations.
+Acts as back up for the Executive Director in his/her absence.